04 December 2024

 Top 10 family history interview tips

-- Download the Family interview sheet to help you think of useful questions for your relatives.
+- Download the free 'Collect Family Stories' Resources Kit to help you think of useful questions for your relatives.

 - Be prepared – make sure your biros work, your video camera is fully charged, and the tea and biscuits are to hand (and tissues too – it can be emotional!).